yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassistuner/pid-tuning.md

 There are various methods for tuning PID.
 When adjusting the PID constants, try increasing P by 1, I by 10, and D by 0.1.
 {.alert .alert-info}

-You can check the **Custom Velocity** checkbox to define a custom velocity for testing.
+The **Custom Velocity** checkbox may be selected to define a custom velocity for testing.

 ## Save Configuration